Where can I learn about the job positions for productions?

 Where do I get information on productions shooting in New Mexico?

 Productions that have been officially announced in a press release give us information that is listed under “In Production” in the “Public Interest” section of this website.
-Press releases, most often released when the production offices are opening, are also listed on our home page.
-Because of confidentiality and client relationships, we can not verify a productions intentions or activities without permission from the company….even if information has been posted in industry trades and websites.
+Press releases, most often released when the production offices are opening, are also listed here.
+Because of confidentiality and client relationships, we cannot verify a production’s intentions or activities without permission from the company….even if information has been posted in industry trades and websites.

 Where do I submit my resume to get work in an entry level position?